Free Search (1722 videos)

 This video is a new compilation of Giotto’s historic images acquired by the Halley Multicolour Camera (HMC).
 It shows the comet as seen by the probe as it approached from about 900 000 km, coming to within 596 km.

-The images were processed by the HMC team under the leadership of Uwe Keller at the Max Planck Institute for Solar System Research (MPS/Lindau), where this video was newly produced in 2011 together with B. Grieger from the Rosetta team at ESA/ESAC to mark the 25th anniversary of Giotto's flyby.
+The images were processed by the HMC team led by Uwe Keller at the Max Planck Institute for Solar System Research (MPS/Lindau).
+Together with B. Grieger from the Rosetta team at ESA/ESAC, they produced this video in 2011 to mark the 25th anniversary of Giotto's flyby.

 Images and video credit/copyright: © MPS 1986–2011